History > Ship Transport to Kronstadt, Russia in 1766

 Ship Transport to Kronstadt, Russia in 1766

-The Russian government initially planned to hire all of the transport ships through Lübeck shipping merchants.
+The Russian government initially planned to hire all transport ships through Lübeck merchants.
 However, due to the strong response to Catherine's Manifesto, several Russian ships and two large English ships (the George and the Love and Unity) were also employed to carry colonists from Lübeck to Kronstadt.
 The two English ships carried about 20 percent of the colonists in 1766.
 These were merchant ships built primarily to carry cargo, not people.
-The duration of the voyage from Lübeck to Kronstadt ranged from two weeks to over a month depending on weather and other factors.
-Russian Admiralty documents show that some of the transport ships made an intermediate stop at either the city of Reval (now Tallinn, Estonia) or the city of Danzig (now Gdańsk, Poland).
+The voyage from Lübeck to Kronstadt ranged from two weeks to over a month, depending on weather and other factors.
+Russian Admiralty documents show that some transport ships made an intermediate stop at either the city of Reval (now Tallinn, Estonia) or the city of Danzig (now Gdańsk, Poland).
 Five ships sailed from Lübeck to Reval in the spring of 1766.
-A small group of colonists (about 270) stayed in Reval and they later founded the German colonies near Jamburg, outside of St. Petersburg.
-In total, there were 90 ship arrivals in Kronstadt within a six-month period from April 29 to October 15, 1766.
+A small group of colonists (about 270) stayed in Reval and later founded the German colonies near Jamburg, outside St. Petersburg.
+Ninety ships arrived in Kronstadt within six months, from April 29 to October 15, 1766.
 These ships carried nearly 24,000 people to their new homeland.

-The Russian government initially planned to hire all of the transport ships through Lübeck shipping merchants.
+The Russian government initially planned to hire all transport ships through Lübeck merchants.
 However, due to the strong response to Catherine's Manifesto, several Russian ships and two large English ships (the George and the Love and Unity) were also employed to carry colonists from Lübeck to Kronstadt.
 The two English ships carried about 20 percent of the colonists in 1766.
 These were merchant ships built primarily to carry cargo, not people.
-The duration of the voyage from Lübeck to Kronstadt ranged from two weeks to over a month depending on weather and other factors.
-Russian Admiralty documents show that some of the transport ships made an intermediate stop at either the city of Reval (now Tallinn, Estonia) or the city of Danzig (now Gdańsk, Poland).
+The voyage from Lübeck to Kronstadt ranged from two weeks to over a month, depending on weather and other factors.
+Russian Admiralty documents show that some transport ships made an intermediate stop at either the city of Reval (now Tallinn, Estonia) or the city of Danzig (now Gdańsk, Poland).
 Five ships sailed from Lübeck to Reval in the spring of 1766.
-A small group of colonists (about 270) stayed in Reval and they later founded the German colonies near Jamburg, outside of St. Petersburg.
-In total, there were 90 ship arrivals in Kronstadt within a six-month period from April 29 to October 15, 1766.
+A small group of colonists (about 270) stayed in Reval and later founded the German colonies near Jamburg, outside St. Petersburg.
+Ninety ships arrived in Kronstadt within six months, from April 29 to October 15, 1766.
 These ships carried nearly 24,000 people to their new homeland.

-On the island of Kronstadt, documents were reviewed and customs inspections were carried out.
-Under Article 6 of Catharine's Manifest of 1763 colonists were required to pay customs duties on goods with a value of more than 300 rubles per family that were intended to be sold in Russia.
-Most of the colonists had only modest personal belongs and nothing to declare.
-However, some colonists arrived with fabrics, tobacco, stockings, scarves and women's jewelry which did require the payment of duties.
+On the island of Kronstadt, documents were reviewed, and customs inspections were carried out.
+Under Article 6 of Catharine's Manifest of 1763, colonists had to pay customs duties on goods valued at more than 300 rubles per family intended to be sold in Russia.
+Most of the colonists had only modest personal belongings and nothing to declare.
+However, some colonists arrived with fabrics, tobacco, stockings, scarves, and women's jewelry, which required the payment of duties.

-Listed in the table below are 26 ships carrying colonists that founded the colony of Norka in August and September of 1767.
-The vast majority of the colonists that settled in Norka were aboard the Novaya Dvinka, Slon (Elephant) and Fortitudo, which all arrived in Kronstadt on July 19, 1766, and the Vologda, Strelna and Apollo which arrived on July 28th and 29th, 1766.
+The table below lists 26 ships carrying colonists who founded the colony of Norka in August and September of 1767.
+The vast majority of the colonists that settled in Norka were aboard the Novaya Dvinka, Slon (Elephant), and Fortitudo, which all arrived in Kronstadt on July 19, 1766, and the Vologda, Strelna, and Apollo, which arrived on July 28th and 29th, 1766.

-Listed in the table below are 26 ships carrying colonists that founded the colony of Norka in August and September of 1767.
-The vast majority of the colonists that settled in Norka were aboard the Novaya Dvinka, Slon (Elephant) and Fortitudo, which all arrived in Kronstadt on July 19, 1766, and the Vologda, Strelna and Apollo which arrived on July 28th and 29th, 1766.
+The table below lists 26 ships carrying colonists who founded the colony of Norka in August and September of 1767.
+The vast majority of the colonists that settled in Norka were aboard the Novaya Dvinka, Slon (Elephant), and Fortitudo, which all arrived in Kronstadt on July 19, 1766, and the Vologda, Strelna, and Apollo, which arrived on July 28th and 29th, 1766.

 Arrival Date (Julian Calendar) |